morganm94/Food-Identifier/README.md

 Notice how I'm now using **absolute paths** because I saved my `food_container_identifier.py` script in a different directory than my data.
 You can make an **alias** in `~.bashrc` or just move everything to the same directory to spare some time.

 ## About audio output
-THe Jetson Nano does not have a 3.5mm audio port nor a Bluetooth module, therefore we will have to use non-conventional audio outputs.
+The Jetson Nano does not have a 3.5mm audio port nor a Bluetooth module, therefore we will have to use non-conventional audio outputs.
 If you have an HDMI monitor you can use its speakers.
 Because I only have a VGA monitor, I needed an HDMI to VGA converter, which connects to the Jetson Nano through the HDMI port and has two outputs: a VGA interface and a 3.5mm audio port, to which you can connect a speaker or headphones.
 You can also get a cheap external sound card, which connects to a Jetson's USB port and has a 3.5mm audio output (image below).

 <img src="https://user-images.githubusercontent.com/69062188/105522763-40b59a00-5ca3-11eb-8520-ea1088ce004b.jpg" width="40%"></img>

-No matter which audio output device you use, go to the **mixer** (right click the speaker's icon on the bottom-right corner and then *launch Mixer*, or run ´pavucontrol´ from the terminal) and select the right output device for **ALSA plug-in [aplay]** under the *Playback* tab.
+No matter which audio output device you use, go to the **mixer** (right click the speaker's icon on the bottom-right corner and then *launch Mixer*, or run ´pavucontrol´ from the terminal) and select the right output device for **ALSA plug-in [aplay]** under the *Playback* tab **while our program is running** (only the currently playing programs appear in the mixer).